hypernova of Eta Carinae is affecting our region of the galaxy

 with intelligence comparable to higher mammals such as dolphins, monkeys

-the biological (non-cyborg) humans are avoiding the core regions in
+The few biological (non-cyborg) humans that remain are avoiding the core regions in

 each galaxy, which are filled with extremely high concentrations of